-I recently bought these pumpkin covers, but heading into the holiday season I'm eyeing up these keychains (stocking stuffers!) and these cute little ornaments for the tree.
+I recently bought these pumpkin covers, but heading into the holiday season I'm eyeing up these keychains (stocking stuffers) and these little ornaments for my tree.

-If you've been following along for awhile now or you know me personally, you know my love for popcorn is real and true.
-So, it shouldn't come as a shock that Pittsburgh Popcorn Co. made the list.
+If you've been following along for awhile now or you know me personally, it shouldn't come as a shock that Pittsburgh Popcorn Co. made the list.

-Between visiting friends and family and holiday parties, there's always a need for good host/hostess gifts.
-And who doesn't love some good popcorn?!
-Pittsburgh Popcorn is a great option because it's easy and highly snack-able.
-No mess, no clean-up, and it's not over-the-top.
-Plus, it's fresh and kinda of unique.
-I think it's safe to say the holiday party will have enough sugar cookies...
+Between visiting friends and family and holiday parties, there's always a need for good host/hostess gifts this time of the year.
+Pittsburgh Popcorn is a great option because it's so easy.
+There's no mess, no clean-up, and everyone loves a good snack.

 The party/dinner host or the office crew.